inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

 It contains three example configurations of increasing complexity, each demonstrating various features of the visualization.

 .. note:: This showcase require OMNeT++ built with OSG and osgEarth enabled.
+Currently, this is only possible on Windows.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/earth <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/earth>`__